 Here is a sample one-week bodybuilding menu:

-- Breakfast: Scrambled eggs with mushrooms and oatmeal.
+- Breakfast: Scrambled eggs with mushrooms, oatmeal, and a pear.

 - Snack: Low-fat cottage cheese with blueberries.